sairam1592/PokemonApp/README.md

 5. Auto Reload on Network Callback  - Not implemented, Could be done using ConnectivityManager or Jetpack's NetworkCallback

-6. Empty/Edge State UI - Not handled - No logic for empty list or detail missing scenario

 ## Additional Notes